 A male spirituality group, the Band of Ignatian Gentlemen meets weekly to share their stories.
 A different student is responsible for eliciting a topic of conversation (e.g., from an article or personal situation) each week.
 The session starts with a prayer.
 For more information, contact Fr.
 Hayes.

 A Bible study and prayer group led by students.
 For more information, contact Sam Lovett.

-Members of MEChA de Holy Cross, the Holy Cross chapter of the national Mexican-American student organization that promotes higher education, culture, and history, work to raise consciousness and form a united front to voice the Mexican-American community’s concerns through discussion, study, and political activism.
-One of MEChA's main goals is to promote the educational, cultural, and social well-being of Mexican American students.
+Members of MEPA (Movimiento Estudiantil Progressive Action), the Holy Cross chapter of the national Mexican-American student organization that promotes higher education, culture, and history, work to raise consciousness and form a united front to voice the Mexican-American community’s concerns through discussion, study, and political activism.
+One of MEPA's main goals is to promote the educational, cultural, and social well-being of Mexican American students.
 For more information, contact Meg Fox-Kelly.

 Orthodox Christian Fellowship